superjohan/windowrememberer/README.md

 - Multi-window support?
 - Add the Magnet-ish window resize stuff to the system tray app menu.
 - Preferences window to allow the user to choose their own modifiers.
+- Test with multiple displays.
+No idea if it works correctly.

 ## Acknowledgements (aka stuff I copied from)